lsiemens/QBox/Documentation/AndroidUserGuide.md

 ### 4.2.
 Options
-From this menu the user can reset the dialogue boxes and set the number of textures to be loaded into the [ GPU? ].
+From this menu the user can reset the dialogue boxes and set the number of textures to be loaded into the GPU.
 Note when setting the number of textures, each texture contains three energy eigenstates since they are encoded with one per color channel.

 ## 5. Info button
 Pressing the "Info" button opens a window on the lower portion of the